-All staff will be made aware of this policy upon commencement with the UHB.
-Copies can also be viewed on the UHB's Intranet or obtained via the Workforce and OD department and/or line manager.
+All staff will be made aware of this policy upon commencement of employment with the NHS Organisation.
+Copies can also be viewed on the NHS Organisation's Intranet or obtained via the Workforce and OD department and/or line manager.